 The metabolic requirements of a baby or juvenile bearded dragon are very different from an adult bearded dragon.
 An adult bearded dragon, as we mentioned can go without eating for up to 2 months with no likely detriment.

 A baby bearded dragon cannot survive this long without food.
-We would recommend a baby or juvenile bearded dragon does not go without food for more than 3 days to a week at maximum.
 This is because a baby / juvenile bearded dragon is constantly growing and to do that they require constant protein and calcium input.
 If they go without food for more than a few days you should contact your Vet to find out if something else is wrong (hint: there will be something else wrong).